How To Draft the Perfect Gym Business Plan

-- Indirect competitors: These are the other type of gyms, health and fitness based centres in your local area that target your market with different kinds of products and services.
+- Indirect competitors: These are the other types of gyms, health and fitness-based centers in your local area that target your market with different kinds of products and services.

 You can talk to locals, hand out questionnaires, and do surveys to gain some insights.
 Ask them why they chose their current gym, what all do they think they are missing out on, and try to capitalize on that.
 Getting real-time information can be difficult but it is the most valuable feedback you can get.
 Collate the data under this heading and highlight how your gym can fulfill the wants of your potential customers.